Rudy Van Gelder

 Rudolph Van Gelder (November 2, 1924 – August 25, 2016) was an American recording engineer who specialized in jazz.
-Over more than half a century, he recorded several thousand sessions, with musicians including Booker Ervin, John Coltrane, Miles Davis, Thelonious Monk, Sonny Rollins, Art Blakey, Lee Morgan, Joe Henderson, Freddie Hubbard, Wayne Shorter, Horace Silver, Herbie Hancock, Grant Green, and George Benson.
+Over more than half a century, he recorded several thousand sessions, with musicians including Booker Ervin, John Coltrane, Miles Davis, Thelonious Monk, Sonny Rollins, Jimmy Smith, Art Blakey, Bud Powell, Lee Morgan, Joe Henderson, Freddie Hubbard, Wayne Shorter, Horace Silver, Herbie Hancock, Grant Green, and George Benson.
 Van Gelder worked with many different record companies, and recorded almost every session on Blue Note Records from 1953 to 1967.

 He worked on albums including Coltrane's A Love Supreme, Davis' Walkin', Hancock's Maiden Voyage, Rollins' Saxophone Colossus, and Silver's Song for My Father.
-Van Gelder is regarded as being one of the most influential engineers in jazz.
+Van Gelder is regarded as one of the most influential engineers in jazz.

 Early life

 Van Gelder was born in Jersey City, New Jersey.
 His parents, Louis Van Gelder and Sarah née Cohen ran a women's clothing store in Passaic.
 His interest in microphones and electronics can be traced to a youthful enthusiasm for amateur radio.
 He was also a longtime jazz fan.
 His uncle, for whom Rudy was named, had been the drummer for Ted Lewis' band in the mid-1930s.
 During his high school years, Rudy Van Gelder took trumpet lessons and played in the school band.

 Van Gelder trained as an optometrist at Philadelphia's Pennsylvania College of Optometry because he did not think he could earn a living as a recording engineer.
 He received an O.D. degree from the institution in 1946.
-Thereafter, he maintained an optometry practice in Teaneck, New Jersey until 1959 when he made the transition to full-time recording engineer.
+Thereafter, he maintained an optometry practice in Teaneck, New Jersey, until 1959 when he made the transition to full-time recording engineer.